 The name Muscat came to England with the ancestors of the Muscat family in the Norman Conquest of 1066.
-The Muscat family lived in Suffolk.
-Their name, however, is a reference to Mousquette, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+The Muscat family lived in Mousquette, Normandy, and ventured to England shortly after the Conquest in 1066.

 Early Origins of the Muscat family

 This web page shows only a small excerpt of our Muscat research.
-Another 128 words (9 lines of text) covering the year 1598 is included under the topic Early Muscat History in all our PDF Extended History products and printed products wherever possible.
+Another 128 words (9 lines of text) covering the years 159 and 1598 are included under the topic Early Muscat History in all our PDF Extended History products and printed products wherever possible.

 Muscat Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Muscat are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Muscat include Musket, Muscat, Muscet, Muskett, Muskatt, Muskat, Muskot, Muskott, Mousket, Mouskett, Mouskette, Mousquette, Muskit, Muskitt and many more.

 Early Notables of the Muscat family (pre 1700)